ZoranStojsavljevic/bbb-yocto/README.md

 Meaning u-boot, kernel, dtbs, dtbos, modules and rootfs.

-I do not have time yet to test released mickledore images on BeagleBone Black from the poky/build/tmp/deploy/images/beaglebone (~90% probability it'll work out of the box).
+I do not have time yet to test released scarthgap images on BeagleBone Black from the poky/build/tmp/deploy/images/beaglebone (~90% probability it'll work out of the box).